The Great Eastern Pingo Trail is 8 miles (12.9km) of tracks and trails exploring the eastern edge of the Brecks.

 Thompson Water is owned and managed by Norfolk Wildlife Trust and is a shallow lake of 40 acres which was artificially created in 1845 by the draining of a tributary of the River Wissey.
 Yellow water lily is abundant on the open water, as well as wintering wildfowl.
 Thompson Carr is damp woodland with alder and oak and you may be lucky enough to spot an elusive roe deer through the trees.

 Thompson Common is lowland grassland, which is enhanced by the open water and fen communities of the pingos.
-Parts of Thompson Common are grazed by a herd of Shetland ponies.
-The trail then continues back to the car park for a well-earned rest.
+Parts of Thompson Common are grazed by a herd of Shetland ponies and other livestock.
+More information and a detailed map of Thompson Common can be found on the Norfolk Wildlife Trust website.
+The trail continues back to the car park for a well-earned rest.

 Please note that the pingo habitat is an ideal breeding ground for mosquitoes, so insect repellent is recommended, especially in the summer.